-The power supply design is not finalized yet, but the considered option includes two paths: slow regulation (feedback based) up to a maximum of a few hundred Hertz for mainly slow drift compensation and fast uncontrolled (feed-forward) regulation for fast correction to overcome mismatch in the current readback using DCCT at the PS output.
-This solution provides low latency, the update rate of 130 kHz, no feedback, but a lead-lag component is required for the fast corrector coil to reach at least 1.3 kHz open-loop bandwidth.
+Corrector power supply The power supply design is not finalized yet, but the considered option includes two paths: slow regulation (feedback based) up to a maximum of a few hundred Hertz for mainly slow drift compensation and fast uncontrolled (feed-forward) action for fast corrector to overcome mismatch in current readback using DCCT at PS output.
+This solution provides low latency, the update rate of 130 kHz, no feedback but a lead-lag component is required for the fast corrector coil to reach 1.3 kHz open loop BW.

-Cable and Corrector Magnets

-Cables with lengths up to 200 m are required between the corrector power supplies and the magnets to keep the power electronics outside the tunnel.
+Cable and Corrector magnets Cables with length up to 200 m are required between the corrector power supplies and the magnets to keep the power electronics outside the tunnel.
 This puts special demands on the cable itself, like low losses, radiation hardness and other aspects discussed in the following.

 All 3 horizontal and 2 out of 4 vertical fast correctors per cell (in the current lattice of PETRA IV) overlap the locations of slow correctors.
-So the combined AC/DC corrector magnet design is proposed capable of 800 μrad DC deflection (twice the value predicted by static error analysis [3]) and 30 μrad integrated deflection up to 1 kHz.
+So the combined AC/DC corrector magnet design is proposed capable of 800 μrad DC deflection (twice the value predicted by static error analysis [3]) and 30 μrad integrated deflection up to 1.0 kHz.
 The aperture diameter of 25 mm and length no longer than 150 mm are the design parameters from the lattice point-of-view.
-The proposed design is based on the layout of the 8-pole correcauthor(s), title of the work, publisher, and DOI distribution of this work must licence (© 2021).
+The proposed design is based on the layout of the 8-pole corrector magnet for APS-U [4].
+This layout allows improved field quality for both deflection planes, created by the main and auxiliary coils.
+The schematic is shown in Fig. 3.
+At a certain ratio of ampere-turns in these coils, it is possible to minimize the